ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

          EXTRN_MDL_SOURCE_BASEDIR_LBCS="/scratch2/BMC/det/UFS_SRW_App/develop/input_model_data/FV3GFS/grib2/2019061518"
          EXTRN_MDL_FILES_LBCS=( "gfs.t18z.pgrb2.0p25.f006" "gfs.t18z.pgrb2.0p25.f012" )

-      On other systems, users will need to change the path for ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_FILES_LBCS`` so that they reflect the location of the system's data.
+      On other systems, users will need to change the path for ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_FILES_LBCS`` to reflect the location of the system's data.
 The location of the machine's global data can be viewed :ref:`here <SystemData>` for Level 1 systems.
 Alternatively, the user can add the path to their local data if they downloaded it as described in :numref:`Section %s <InitialConditions>`.

    #.
-To automate the workflow, add these two lines to ``config.sh``.
+To automate the workflow, add these two lines to ``config.sh``:

       .. code-block:: console

          USE_CRON_TO_RELAUNCH="TRUE"
          CRON_RELAUNCH_INTVL_MNTS="02"

       There are instructions for running the experiment via additional methods in :numref:`Section %s <Run>`.
-However, automation via cron table is the simplest option.
+However, automation via :term:`crontab` is the simplest option.

 .. _GenerateWorkflowC: